ffont/source/README.md

 ```

-You can also use the Python3 deploy script bundled in this repo to run the compilation step (note that you need to install dependencies for the deploy script by running `pip install -r requirements_fabfile.txt`):
+Then, you can use the Python3 deploy script bundled in this repo to run the compilation step (note that you need to install dependencies for the deploy script by running `pip install -r requirements_fabfile.txt`):

 ```
 fab compile